macdonaldojong/Git-Commands/README.md

 git branch main 		                   (confirm branch with remote origin or switch) git push -u origin main              (origin main or master, always check by running: git branch)

+git fetch --all
 git pull    		                       (pull any difference in the remote origin)
 ```

+# Revert a just commit/push (roll back Git to your previous commit without changing the files)

+git reset --mixed origin/master
+git add .
+git commit -m "This is a new commit for what I originally planned to be an amendmend"
+git push origin master

 ## git Merge: